-- 4. Attesting (confirming) Coach Requirements Are Met Each season by the final date of that season's rules meetings, athletic directors will inform the MHSAA while logged into MHSAA.com (school administrator services) that the above two requirements have been met or the school will not allow that coach to be present at the MHSAA tournament in that coaches sport at the seasons end when their school team is present. - 5.
-High School Varsity Head Coaches Rule Meetings With names and email addresses entered into MHSAA.com, head coaches continue to be required to complete a sport rules meeting as a condition of coaching in the MHSAA tournament.
-This must be completed by the deadline-no exceptions.
-The MHSAA continues to tracks this for each head coach. - 6.
+- 5. Attesting (confirming) Coach Requirements Are Met Each season by the final date of that season's rules meetings, athletic directors will inform the MHSAA while logged into MHSAA.com (school administrator services) that all requirements have been met or the school will not allow that coach to be present at the MHSAA tournament in that coaches sport at the seasons end when their school team is present. - 6.
 Concussion Awareness Training for Coaches Because so many coaching responsibilities are out-of-season or outside of actual MHSAA interscholastic practice and competition, all school coaches in all sports should have completed a Concussion Awareness Course at least once in their tenure with their current school so as to comply with state law (Public Acts 342 and 343).
-One of the MHSAA online courses includes the CDC Concussion Course which fulfills both the requirement of state law.
+All MHSAA coaches rules meetings in 2020-21 will include concussion awareness training which fulfills both the requirements of state law.
+For further information see the Concussion Protocol and Return to Competition section of this document.

-FOOTBALL RULES MEETINGS 2016
+FOOTBALL RULES MEETINGS 2022